arjunmahishi/chord-progression-generator/README.md

 # How to use
 - Copy the chordsGenerator.py file to the required directory
-- import chordsGenerator in your program
+- Import chordsGenerator into your program
-- use the chordsGenerator.compose() function to get a string containing the generated chords, seperated with spaces
+- Use the chordsGenerator.compose() function to get a string containing the generated chords seperated with spaces

 # You are welcome to contribute

 #Thank you!